VillageR88/VillageR88/README.md

 ### Hi there 👋

-I am currently working on **CWrap**, a microframework for web developers and those learning web development.
+I am currently working on **CWrap**, open microframework for web developers and those learning web development.
 Its key features include:

 - 👶 Low entry level, making it accessible for beginners
 - ✨ Automatic CSS generation